lambdaclass/concrete/ROADMAP.md

    define block/trailing-expression semantics, update parser/checker/formatter
    behavior, and add fixtures for statement match arms, value match arms, and mixed `Unit`/value arms.
+2a.
+Add qualified name access and import aliases for module hygiene.
+Phase 5 closed the core modules/imports/visibility surface, but daily use still has a namespace gap: if two imported modules export the same public name, the caller must manually rename one because calls resolve through unqualified names.
+Design the v1 surface for qualified paths (choose `mod::name`, `mod.name`, or another syntax that does not conflict with method calls or enum variants), import aliases (`import long.module as m` or equivalent), and diagnostics for ambiguous unqualified names.
+Add `examples/module_qualification/{ambiguous_exports,qualified_call,import_alias}/` and `scripts/tests/check_qualified_names.sh`; the gate must prove private names remain inaccessible, qualified public names resolve without local renaming, import aliases do not grant visibility, and ambiguous unqualified imports produce a clear diagnostic.
+This item is name hygiene, not a package security boundary, but the syntax must compose with Phase 18 import fact constraints such as `import dep.mod requires(no Network, no Unsafe, proved_by_lean)`: aliases never grant authority, and a dependency capability or evidence widening must remain a build/audit fact rather than being hidden by the alias.
 3. Add plain type aliases before the larger stdlib/examples slab:
    `type Digest = [u8; 32]`, `type Tag = [u8; 16]`, etc. Aliases must be
    transparent to layout, extraction, and proof unless explicitly declared as a